exdx/Titan/README.md

 ![Alt Text](https://i.imgur.com/uebAKT4.png)

-A beginner friendly cryptocurrency automated trading framework.

-Titan is a totally free automated cryptocurrency trading system for traders of all skill levels.
+Titan is a totally free cryptocurrency automated trading framework for traders of all skill levels.
 Built on top of the ccxt API library, it works out of the box with any exchange and trading pair.
 We believe in decentralizing trading strategies and providing everyone access to building advanced crypto portfolios.
 The future of algorithmic trading is here!

 The base framework comes with a set of methods that allow you to program trading logic and write data to your own database with ease.
 A sample strategy based on moving average crossovers is provided out of the box to experiment as well as a full simulation suite where one can trade fake BTC against real market prices.
 The original objective of the project was to write a cryptocurrency trading bot in a framework that allows for the implementation of various machine learning algorithms to determine trade behavior.